-We are seeing, especially with our customers, the importance of starting with “why”.
+After a data platform is implemented we are seeing, especially with our customers, the importance of starting with “why”.
 We communicate the business value of governance and why it needs to be a part of your overall data management and data ecosystem plan.
 There is a lot of discussion around different stakeholders involved in governance initiatives, like engineering, IT security, and governance-specific teams.
 When creating a governance plan, these stakeholders should be present, so these teams know how they will contribute to fulfilling the data governance plans and initiatives.

 Additionally, and on a more proactive note, the team designated to execute data delivery is critical.
 For example, data engineers, data stewards, and data analysts, these three roles from their respective departments should be incorporated into your daily scrum.
 Bringing these individuals into your data to day activities will bring success to your organization.

 Lastly, we discussed in the presentation building a RACI model (as shown below).
 This model helps to define roles and responsibilities clearly.

 If you enjoyed learning more about data governance and the value it can bring your organization while implementing a data platform, be sure to watch Ashwin’s webinar.
 Feel free to explore our website to learn about Zaloni, our Zaloni Arena data governance platform, and our many resources, like our complimentary Data Governance 101 e-learning course and Zaloni’s latest data governance research report with Dataversity.

 News By: Team Zaloni